Jack Draper: Coaches

 Draper was coached by Justin Sherring (2007–2017) and then Ryan Jones (2017–2021).

-From 2021 till late 2025, Draper was coached by James Trotman at the National Tennis Centre in Roehampton as part of the LTA's Elite Players support programme.
+From 2021 to late 2025, Draper was coached by James Trotman at the National Tennis Centre in Roehampton as part of the Lawn Tennis Association's Elite Players support programme.

 In 2023, Draper hired fitness coach Dejan Vojnović.
 He also hired technical coach Wayne Ferreira in May 2024 but split four months later before the 2024 US Open.

-In October 2025, it was announced that Andy Murray’s former coach Jamie Delgado would be joining Draper’s team in 2026 as his new main coach, with Trotman stepping back in order to spend less time on the tour.
+In October 2025, it was announced that Andy Murray's former coach Jamie Delgado would be joining Draper's team in 2026 as his new main coach, with Trotman stepping back in order to spend less time on the tour.
 Later on in the month, it was announced that Trotman had left the team entirely.

+In May 2026, ahead of the grass-court season (June–July), it was revealed that Andy Murray would be joining Draper's coaching team.
+The two were reported to have a friendly relationship prior to the appointment.

 Personal life

-In 2023, Draper had an estimated wealth of $3 million, and has signed sponsorship deals with the likes of Dunlop, Nike and Vodafone.
+In 2023, Draper had an estimated wealth of $3 million and has signed sponsorship deals with the likes of Dunlop, Nike and Vodafone.
 His brother Ben Draper is his agent, who works for IMG Tennis-WME Sports.

 In August 2025, Draper signed a multi-year partnership with U.S. clothing brand Vuori to serve as a global brand ambassador.

 Draper supports Manchester United F.C. and enjoys listening to rap and grime music.
 As of 2024, his flatmate is fellow British tennis player Paul Jubb.
 Cameron Norrie is a regular training partner.

 Career statistics

 Grand Slam performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.